-We are a social entreprise founded Ecuador, one of the most biodiverse countries in South America and the world.
+We are a nonprofit founded Ecuador, one of the most biodiverse countries in South America and the world.

 We believe that there's a really powerful way out of the environmental mess that we created, but it relies on us regular humans to act like a beautifully synchronized ensemble of drummers.